sitoraalexander/responsive-portfolio/README.md

-# Unit 02 CSS and Bootstrap Homework: Responsive Portfolio by Sitora Alexander
+# HW 02: CSS and Bootstrap Homework:
+# Responsive Portfolio by Sitora Alexander

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.